0xor0ne/awesome-list/topics/cybersec.md

 * ["The art of fuzzing: Windows Binaries"][89]
 * ["The art of fuzzing-A Step-by-Step Guide to Coverage-Guided Fuzzing with LibFuzzer"][54]
 * ["The Blitz Tutorial Lab on Fuzzing with AFL++"][303]
+* ["The code that wasn’t there: Reading memory on an Android device by accident"][462]
 * ["The Dragon Who Sold His camaro: Analyzing Custom Router Implant"][228]
 * ["The Importance of Reverse Engineering in Network Analysis"][426]
 * ["The Linux Kernel Module Programming Guide"][3]